jaimin-acharya/movies_world/README.md

 ### 3. Configure Environment Variables

-Create a `.env` file and add your Firebase + API keys:
+Create a `.env` file and add your Firebase, Appwrite, and TMDb API keys:

 ```env
 # TMDB API